tannewt/wa-law.org/site/org/city_of_tacoma/README.md

 ## [HB 1790](/bill/2023-24/hb/1790/) - Cannabis social equity 👍1
 * 👍 Councilmember Keith Blocker

+## [HB 1889](/bill/2023-24/hb/1889/) - Allowing persons to receive professional licenses and certifications regardless of immigration or citizenship status. 👍1

+## [HB 2086](/bill/2023-24/hb/2086/) - Updating processes of the office of independent investigations by changing authority to obtain and share investigative information and aligning with current operations and practices. 👍1

 ## [SB 5052](/bill/2023-24/sb/5052/) - Leasehold tax/arenas, etc.   ❓1
 * ❓💵 Briahna Murray